Optimally Deep Networks -- Adapting Model Depth to Datasets for Superior Efficiency: Optimally Deep Networks (ODNs)

 \textbf{Stopping Criterion:} Each depth is trained until convergence and the convergence is determined using a stopping criterion.
 During training or fine-tuning, the learning rate is reduced by 60 \% after every 5 consecutive epochs with \enquote{no-improvement} on the validation set.
 Whenever a new best validation accuracy is achieved, the counter is reset to zero.
-The model is considered converged when the \enquote{no-improvement} epochs counter reaches 23.
-This whole process is outlined in Algorithm~\ref{alg:algo_1}.
+The model is considered converged when the \enquote{no-improvement} epochs reach the value of 23, as shown in Algorithm~\ref{alg:algo_1}.